ahmad-mirzaei/python-roadmap/00-Problem-Solving/04-Practice.md

 Congratulations!

-You've completed the theoretical part of the **Problem Solving** module.
+You've completed the theoretical part of the **Problem Solving** lesson.

 Now it's time to put everything you've learned into practice.